Habib-Shahzad/Shancy-Es/README.md

-# ES Utilities Documentation
+# Shancy-ES

-This documentation provides an overview and usage guide for the ES Utilities package designed to facilitate bulk indexing operations with Elasticsearch or OpenSearch.
+This package is designed to facilitate bulk indexing operations with Elasticsearch or OpenSearch with type-safety in typescript.
+(More Elastic search and related utilities are coming soon).

 ## Features